aws-samples/swift-ecs-workshop/README.md

 	r.
 Select Release → Any iOS SDK → iOS Developer

-5. This should generate a MySample.app file under Products folder.
+2. This should generate a MySample.app file under Products folder.
-6. Right click on the MySample.app file and select “Show in Finder”.
+3. Right click on the MySample.app file and select “Show in Finder”.
-7. Create an empty folder and call it “Payload” (case-sensitive).
+4. Create an empty folder and call it “Payload” (case-sensitive).
-8. Copy the MySample.app file in the “Payload” folder.
+5. Copy the MySample.app file in the “Payload” folder.
-9. Archive “Payload” folder and rename the zip file to Sample.ipa
+6. Archive “Payload” folder and rename the zip file to Sample.ipa
-10. We now have the ipa file which we will upload to AWS Device Farm and run tests against.
+7. We now have the ipa file which we will upload to AWS Device Farm and run tests against.
-11. Open aws.amazon.com console.
-12. On the console home page under Mobile Services select Device Farm.
-13. Create a new Project.
-Give it a name “re:Invent 2016”.
-14. Under project “Intent 2016” click on “Create a new Run”.
-15. First we want to upload our iOS app.
-Click on the Android/Apple logo button.
-16. Next click on the “Upload” button.
-This will open a Finder window, which will ask for the ipa file.
-Select our MySampleApp.ipa file.
-17. Next click on “Next step”.
-18. By default the test type selected will be “Built-in: Fuzz”.
-Click on “Next step”
-19. On the Select devices page it will show the top pool of devices.
-We will work with this pool.
-Click on “Next Step”.
-20. On the “Specify device state” page we do not want to change anything.
-Click on “Review and start run”.
-21. The tests will run for around 15 mins.
-22. Once the tests are finished you can view the detailed report of the test run.

 ##Lab 4: Enhance the backend api and deploy to Amazon ECS using CodeCommit and CodePipeline